 This thesis is built on the foundation created by Tom Vaessen, who did the preliminary research for the LIVE Game Design project at Firebrush Studios (Vaessen, 2017).
 In his thesis he explores the potential technologies that can be used to create a prototype of Money Maker Deluxe that can be changed at runtime, comparing them based on which one could change mechanics the fastest.

-From this comparison he concluded that Micro-Machinations would be the fastest, but it would also require a C# port of the Micro-Machinations library.
-This port was not available during his internship period.
+From this comparison, he concluded that Micro-Machinations would be the fastest, but it would also require a redesigned C# version of the Micro-Machinations library.
+This version was not available during his internship period.

-By the time this thesis started the C# port was well on its way and the development of a visual tool to accompany it could begin.
+By the time this thesis started the C# version was well on its way and the development of a visual tool to accompany it could begin.
 To get a better understanding of Micro-Machinations and the work that needed to be done research papers by Riemer van Rozen about the language were consulted (Rozen, 2013).

 2.2 Iterative Refinement